 It’s also the successor to the GTX 1080, seeing specced-up internals and a boost in performance compared to its Pascal-generation counterpart, which allows for noticeably more stable frame rates when running games in Ultra HD.
 However, improved frame rates aren’t the only incentive for an upgrade this time round.

-Like all the graphics cards in the Turing lineup, the Nvidia RTX 2080 boasts support for fancy-pants features that look to revolutionise video game visuals.
-These include real-time ray tracing and Deep Learning Super-Sampling (DLSS).
+Like all the graphics cards in the Turing lineup, the Nvidia RTX 2080 boasts support for real-time ray tracing and Deep Learning Super-Sampling (DLSS).

 Real-time ray tracing will enable video game developers to simulate lighting effects that are more realistic in terms of both appearance and behaviour.
 This will help to make in-game environments look more convincing than ever before.

-The only issue with the RTX 2080?
+The only issues with the RTX 2080?
 The cheaper GTX 1080 Ti still competes when it comes to bog-standard performance power.
-So it comes down to one almighty decision: are ray tracing and DLSS good enough to merit an RTX 2080 investment?

 Related: Best graphics card